Is Your Website Costing You Staff? The Ultimate 10-Minute Recruitment Audit

 Audit Step 3: The 3-Click Application Rule

 Applying for a job at your venue should be as effortless as ordering a takeaway.
-In the fast-paced market for hiring hospitality staff UK, speed is your primary filter.
+In the fast-paced market for hiring hospitality staff in the UK, speed is your primary filter.
 If a potential hire can customise a burger faster than they can register interest in a role, your process is losing you talent.

 Testing Your Tap Count